Enriching rural and remote Queensland communities

 - be an Australian citizen or holder of an Australian Permanent visa.

-A new scholarship is awarded each year and applications opened on 1 October 2016.
-Further information is available at www.jcu.edu.au with applications due by 31 January 2017.
+A new scholarship is awarded each year and applications will open on 1 October 2017.
+Further information is available at www.jcu.edu.au.

 Applicants are encouraged to demonstrate their interest in working in rural or regional Queensland.